 Chickens also require an adequate amount of insects and small prey, like mice and frogs.
 These types of entrees are more common in a free-ranging diet.

-How Often Should You Feed Your Chickens Tomatoes?
+How Often Should You Feed Tomatoes to Your Chickens?

-However, tomatoes are a scrumptious, soft item for your chickens to delight themselves in occasionally.
-It’s best to switch up their daily vegetables, so try to alternate tomatoes every other day—and only feed a few pieces to each chicken at a time.
+However, tomatoes are scrumptious, soft items for your chickens to delight themselves in moderation and occasionally.
+It’s best to switch up their daily vegetables, so try to alternate tomatoes with other vegetable and fruit options every other day, and only feed a few pieces to each chicken at a time.

 So, now you know that your chickens can have tomatoes as long as they are fully ripe.
-They should never eat the vines or leaves on the tomato plant, as they are toxic and can be very harmful to your flock.
+They should never eat the vines or leaves on the tomato plant nor the unripe fruit, as these are toxic and can be harmful to your flock.

 It’s always best to have reinforcements in your garden to keep your chickens from your produce.
 Chickens are masters at weaseling their way into any small space and foraging for yummy food.
 So, it is vital to have proper fencing between these plants and your birds.